lrodero/cats-effect-tutorial/tutorial.md

 not 'unlock' the fiber.
 Instead the fiber will keep waiting for a connection.
 Only when the loop iterates again and the `cancelBoundary` is reached then the fiber will be effectively canceled.

+_NOTE: If you have coded servers before, probably you are wondering if cats effect provides some magical way to attend an unlimited number of clients without balancing the load somehow.
+Truth is, it doesn't.
+You can spawn as many fibers as you wish, but there is no guarantee they will run simultaneously.
+More about this in the last section [Warning: fibers are not threads!](#fibersarenotthreads)_

 So, what do we miss now?
 Only the creation of the server socket of course, which we can already do in the `run` method of an `IOApp`.
 So our final server